KraystNick/MyCarAccounting/README.md

 # MyCarAccounting

+Hi humans...

-Java-application accounting of engine hours and fuel consumption
+It my project java-application accounting of engine hours and fuel consumption